shane-et-al/git_slab/index.md

 VCS is predominantly used in software development.
 Most tools that VCSes integrate with or are integrated with VCSes are designed to carry out development tasks: building, testing, deployment.
 Trivially, digital humanists who code can take advantage of these usages.
 However, VCSes can be used with files other than source code.

 For scholars collaborating on an essay or book or even a single researcher working alone, a VCS can offer many of the advantages to text it does for code.
 Working with simple human-readable plain text format rather than binary (legacy Word documents) or heavily formatted (post 2007 Office Open XML Word documents) files will allow users to fully take advantage of a VCS.
-Markdown (https://daringfireball.net/projects/markdown/syntax), created by John Gruber and Aaron Swartz, is a simple text markup language that's become the defacto standard in this domain.
+[Markdown](https://daringfireball.net/projects/markdown/syntax), created by John Gruber and Aaron Swartz, is a simple text markup language that's become the defacto standard in this domain.
 This page was written in a Markdown flavor.

 Software development used to be a solitary or small-scale activity.
 Version control has changed that dramatically in the last three decades.
 I don't know what sort of collaborative possibilities VCS might offer to scholars, but the potential for any kind of radical transformation should merit some thought and experimentation.